danielarmengolaltayo/me/perspective.md

 **Your reality is built upon the perspective you choose to take**.

-Do not let fear speak in your name.
+Don't be afraid, don't let fear speak in your name.

 Please, do not get stuck in a dance style.